-Lindsay’s Bald Eagle Atsá, came from World Bird Sanctuary in December of 2016 when she was 13 years-old.
-She has been an animal ambassador her entire life after she was found with an injured right wing, in the bottom of a ravine in Hayward, Wisconsin in 2003.
-According to medical records, a windstorm destroyed the nest two weeks before the young eagle was found by rescuers.
+Atsá (“eagle” in Navajo”) came from World Bird Sanctuary in December of 2016 when she was 13 years old.
+She has been an animal ambassador for most of her life after she was found with an injured right wing in the bottom of a ravine in Hayward, Wisconsin in 2003.
+According to medical records, a windstorm destroyed the nest where she was located two weeks before the young eagle was found by rescuers.
 At the time, it was evident the adult eagles were dropping food to the fledgling in the ravine, but her right wing was likely broken in the fall that happened weeks earlier, making her unable to fly.
-Due to the narrow ravine and the delay in finding her, the wing healed improperly, so she could not be released back into the wild.
+Due to the narrow ravine and the delay in finding her, the wing healed improperly, so she could not be returned back into the wild.

-Now she is able to be an ambassador for her species, allowing Lindsay to spread the word about the importance of wildlife rehabilitation, eagle population trends, threats to these majestic birds and Lindsay’s commitment to conservation.
-Her name Atsá, means eagle in Navajo.
+She is now an ambassador for her species, which allows Lindsay Wildlife to spread the word about the importance of wildlife rehabilitation, eagle population trends, threats to these majestic birds and Lindsay’s commitment to conservation.